Go to main content Go to site map Go to contact Go to footer

 Along the way, they had to navigate racist boundaries that the sociologist, historian, and civil rights activist W.E.B.
 Du Bois termed "global color lines."
 For instance, the Imperial Russian government perceived German speakers as a geostrategic threat in the western part of the Empire, while in Siberia and the Far East, valuing them as a civilizing force vis-à-vis the Indigenous population and immigrants from the Chinese Empire.
 The German Reich tried to utilize them as tools of its Germanization policy in Poznań province – with doubtful success.
 "Volhynian Germans" were not guided by ethnonational considerations and preferred, for example, Canada and Brazil, where they were welcomed with open arms as "white" farmers, unlike African, Asian, and Indigenous populations.

-Why does the coinage system of the first Piasts appear undercomplex in comparison with the neighboring regions of East Central Europe?
-What do the quality and quantity of money production tell us about the functioning of the state and the mechanisms of exercising power?
-And why were coins minted at all?
-The last question may seem trivial at first glance, but it is far more important than has long been assumed in the humanities.
-Recent studies show that the origins of the use of silver in Mesopotamia cannot necessarily be traced back to the emergence of markets.
-On the contrary: precious metals were used as a measure of value within the administration of large households and served to fulfill obligations.
+Why was the coinage of the first Piasts less developed than the coinage of neighboring areas in East Central Europe?
+What does the quality and quantity of money production tell us about how the state functioned and the mechanisms through which it exercised power?
+Last but not least, why was mintage necessary?
+The last question may at first glance seem trivial.
+However, it is more important than previously assumed.
+Recent studies show that the use of silver as a standard of value in Mesopotamia does not trace back to the emergence of markets.
+On the contrary, precious metals mainly constituted a unit of value in the administration and were used for tax payment.